 - Active accounts –previously the scoring model encouraged people to keep their accounts active.
 The new changes will require borrowers to close the accounts that are not active.

-As a conclusion, I’d like to say that your credit score is very important and determines whether a bank will give a person a loan or not.
-Most people only remember that such thing exists when they have to apply for a loan.
+In conclusion, your credit score is very important and determines whether a bank will give a person a loan or not.
+Most people only remember that such a thing exists when they have to apply for a loan.

 If you are a responsible borrow, you have to check every now and then your credit score.
 Sometimes, it might be too late.
 Now that you know how your credit score is calculated, you can monitor your performance and improve it.
 It’s not that difficult, it just requires little effort on your side.